Autism Spectrum Disorder (ASD)

 Emotional and Behavioral Responses

 Emotional and behavioral responses can also differ in people with autism.
-They struggle to express their emotions or may experience intense emotions, and that can be hard to control for them.
-Changes in their routines can also lead to a meltdown, e.g., they may cry, scream, or act out.
+They struggle to express their emotions or may experience intense emotions that can be hard to control.
+Changes in their routines can also lead to a meltdown, such as crying, screaming, or acting out.

-In order to provide better support, recognition of the signs is necessary..
-Each person with autism is unique, and their strengths and challenges may differ widely.
+In order to provide better support, recognition of the signs is necessary.
+Every person with ASD is unique; they have different abilities and challenges.

-A few risk factors that can contribute to enhancing the risk of developing ASD (Autism spectrum disorder) are mentioned below.
+A few risk factors that may increase the likelihood of developing ASD (Autism spectrum disorder) are mentioned below.

-Genetics plays a role in increasing the risk for autism.
+Genetics plays a role in increasing the risk of the development of ASD.
 People with a family history of autism spectrum disorder are more likely to develop it.

-Environmental Factors also play a crucial role in heightening the risk of developing, such as certain environmental exposures or factors during pregnancy, e.g., infections, toxins, or chemicals.
+Environmental Factors can also play a role in increasing the risk of developing ASD, including exposures during pregnancy to infections, toxins, or chemicals.
 Some studies suggest that high levels of exposure to air pollution during pregnancy can also be a factor.

 Pregnancy and Birth Complications,

-Other Medical Conditions, such as children with specific medical conditions, e.g., Down Syndrome or Fragile X Syndrome, can also heighten the risk of developing ASD (Autism spectrum disorder).
+Certain Medical Conditions, such as Down Syndrome or Fragile X Syndrome, can also increase the risk of developing ASD (Autism spectrum disorder).

-Mental health professionals make the diagnosis of ASD.
-Experience of every person is unique, and people with these factors only may not develop autism.
+The experience of every person is unique, and people with these factors may not develop autism.
 Understanding these factors can be helpful for individuals and families in supporting their children.

 Note: Not all of these risk factors can lead to the development of ASD, but they can increase the risk of developing Autism spectrum disorder (ASD).